 I practise Western Feng Shui.
 It uses the same 9 areas as the Traditional Bagua, but not by taking compass directions into consideration.
 You simply align the floor plan of your house from the location of your front door, to the Bagua map to define your areas.
 This can also be done for just one room such as an office or business space.
 Once you know the 9 areas you can then apply the Feng shui elements and cures for each area.

-What do we do if we want to attract more money into our lives?
+What do we do to attract more money into our lives?

 There are a number of ways to practice Feng Shui to help attract money.